 Own Life brings together inspirational stories from people in West Cheshire who refuse to let long-term conditions control their life.

 Importantly, the campaign also highlights the small lifestyle changes each and every one of us can make which can have a big impact on our health and wellbeing.

 Own Life ambassadors Andy (Diabetes) and Julie (Mental Health) lead the way by sharing the many benefits they enjoy by self-managing their conditions.

-A growing band of further inspiring diabetes and mental health-related case studies can be viewed via Andy and Julie’s pages.
+A growing band of further inspiring health-related case studies can be viewed across the Own Life website.